-Certification Bodies that are accredited or are interested in accreditation, and other stakeholders interested in the GSTC Accreditation Program, are invited to submit comments on any aspect of the program and this Manual and to submit any requests for clarification of requirements addressed in this Manual or email to accreditation@gstcouncil.org for further information and questions.
+Accredited CBs and those interested in accreditation, along with other stakeholders interested in the GSTC Accreditation Program, are welcome to share their comments on any aspect of the program and this manual.
+Additionally, if there are any requirements addressed in this manual that need to be clarified, or further information or answers to questions are needed, please submit requests or email accreditation@astcouncil.org.

-PART II: ADMINISTRATION OF ACCREDITATION
+PART II: OVERVIEW OF ACCREDITATION